balavenkataraman123/homeworkAI/README.md

 Needs NLTK.

-This does not work with math, or physics, or any subject that requires calculation. recommended for history, geography(maybe), and comprehension questions
+This does not work with math, or physics, or any subject that requires calculation.
+Recommended for history, geography(maybe), and comprehension questions